Aura: Privacy-preserving Augmentation to Improve Test Set Diversity in Speech Enhancement: Abstract

 \section{Abstract}

-Noise suppression models running in production environments are commonly trained on publicly available datasets .
-However, this approach leads to regressions in production environments due to the lack of training/testing on representative customer data.
+Speech enhancement models running in production environments are commonly trained on publicly available data.
+This approach leads to regressions due to the lack of training/testing on representative customer data.
 Moreover, due to privacy reasons, developers cannot listen to customer content.
-This `ears-off' situation motivates augmenting existing datasets in a privacy-preserving manner.
-In this paper, we present \aura, a solution to make existing noise suppression test sets more challenging and diverse while limiting the sampling budget. \aura is `ears-off' because it relies on a feature extractor and a metric of speech quality, DNSMOS P.835, both pre-trained on data obtained from public sources.
-As an application of \aura, we augment a current benchmark test set in noise suppression by sampling audio files from a new batch of data of 20K clean speech clips from Librivox mixed with noise clips obtained from AudioSet. \aura makes the existing benchmark test set harder by $100\%$ in DNSMOS P.835, a $26\%$ improvement in Spearman's rank correlation coefficient (SRCC) compared to random sampling and, identifies $73\%$ out-of-distribution samples to augment the test set.
+This `ears-off' situation motivates \aura, an end-to-end solution to make existing speech enhancement train and test sets more challenging and diverse while being sample efficient. \aura is `ears-off' because it relies on a feature extractor and metrics of speech quality, DNSMOS P.835, and AECMOS, that are pre-trained on data obtained from public sources.
+We evaluate \aura on two speech enhancement tasks: noise suppression (NS) and audio echo cancellation (AEC).

+\aura samples an NS test set 0.42 harder in terms of P.835 OVRL than random sampling; and, an AEC test set 1.93 harder in AECMOS.
+Moreover, \aura increases diversity by 30\% for NS tasks and by 530\% for AEC tasks compared to greedy sampling.
+Moreover, \aura achieves a $26\%$ improvement in Spearman's rank correlation coefficient (SRCC) compared to random sampling when used to stack rank NS models.